logambigaik/devops-interview-warmup/linux-interview question.md

 discussing past projects, planning a hypothetical implementation/project

-# How do you configure and do infrastructure struacture settings.
+# How do you configure and infrastructure structure settings.